yipmunallen/fourth-milestone-project/README.md

     - A toast is also used to display the current cart to the user when items are added to it.
     - The cart toast will fade out automatically or can be dismissed using the close button

-- **Product Filtering**
-    - Users can select to view specific categories of products from the navigation bar's "SHOP" dropdown link
-    - The "All Products" and Product category pages also contain a dropdown that allow users to sort by:
-        - Name (A-Z)
-        - Name (Z-A)
-        - Price (Low - High)
-        - Price (High - Low)
-        - Recommended

 - **Admin** - Features that are only available to admin accounts
     - Admin's have two additional options available from the user icon dropdown in the navigation bar:
         - Product Management (used to add a product to the site)